 Contributions and Achievements:

-Salk died at age 80 on June 23, 1995.
+Salk died from heart failure at age 80 on June 23, 1995.
 A monument at the Institute with a statement from Salk captures his vision, “Hope lies in dreams, in imagination and in the courage of those who dare to make dreams into reality.”